 EV batteries are made to last.
-EV batteries are typically warranted for 8 years/100,000 miles, but some EVs have already traveled more than 300,000 miles on a single battery, and it’s estimated that current batteries will last for 500,000 miles, and Tesla has disclosed details of a new, 1 million-mile battery.
+EV batteries are typically warranted for 8 years/100,000 miles, but some EVs have already traveled more than 350,000 miles on a single battery.
+It’s estimated that current batteries will last for 500,000 miles, and Tesla has disclosed details of a new, 1 million-mile battery.
 When this is factored into the total price of the vehicle, the EV comes out much cheaper than a gas-powered car (that may last up to 200,000 miles, if you spend the money on regular maintenance).
 If the battery does wear out, buying a new one is the effective equivalent of getting a new EV — unlike a gas vehicle, whose mechanical parts will continue to fail with age.

 Used EVs are cheap and getting cheaper: In many parts of California, used electric vehicles such as the Nissan Leaf can be had for well under $10,000.
 Low income families in the California Bay Area can get $5,000 off the cost of a USED EV, AND a free charger with home installation, under the new Clean Cars for All program.
 Low income drivers in Marin County can get an additional $3,500 off the price of a used EV.
 With more sales of new EVs, the market for used EVs will continue to grow.